 Very rarely, Office gets confused and it’s necessary to remove the older license as a fix.
 Or maybe you just want to ‘tidy up’, which isn’t necessary but an understandable feeling.

 Make a note of the ‘Last 5 characters of installed product key’ to remove the unwanted Office license but leave the other license.

 The main reason to remove an Office license is trying to fix an Office install or activation problem.

 If you’re having trouble, remove any Office licence details saved before uninstalling Office.
 That should force the next Office installation to recreate the licence details saved on your device.

 Removing unnecessary Office licences

-How to remove the Office 2016 licence and, hopefully, force Office 365 to work properly?
+How to remove an unwanted Office icence and, hopefully, force to work properly?